-In a large bowl, whisk together powder sugar, salt, and cocoa powder.
+- In a large bowl, whisk together powder sugar, salt, and cocoa powder.
 Stir in egg whites and vanilla extract until the batter is completely moistened.
-It will be very thick.
-Gently stir in the chocolate chips.
+It will be very thick, similar to brownie batter.
+Stir in the chocolate chips.

-Spoon the batter on the sprayed parchment lined sheets, about 1 tablespoon per scoop (Using a small cookie scoop makes this very easy!)
+- Spoon the batter on the sprayed parchment lined sheets, about 1 tablespoon per scoop (Using a small cookie scoop makes this very easy!)
 You will end up with about 12 mounds per sheet.
-Preheat the oven to 350º.
-Let the cookie sheets rest for 30 minutes before baking.
-The cookies will almost develop a crust on them.
+Let the cookie sheets rest for 30 minutes before baking*, meanwhile preheating oven to 350ºF.
 Bake for 10-12 minutes until tops are glossy and lightly cracked.
 The edges will be set and the middle slightly undercooked.

-- Let the cookies cool for a few minutes on the baking sheet before gently transferring them to a cooling rack to finish cooling.
+- Let the cookies cool for 10 minutes on the baking sheet before gently transferring them to a cooling rack to finish cooling.